The Role of Traditions in Establishing Family Unity

 Whether our traditions come from our country of origin, our manner of dress and speaking, the way we celebrate our holidays and holy days, or simply the fact that we do certain things at certain times and places, our traditions will be a welding link between us and our children, binding us together in spiritual, physical, intellectual, and emotional ways that give peace and happiness, whether in our individual lives, or the future families of our children, and their children, and their children....

-Establish high quality traditions in your family today, for your emotional health!
+Establish high quality traditions in your family today!